devilthecoder1123/realtor-ai/README.md

-#NavBar with Draggable Menu Items
+#NavBar with Draggable Menu Items.
 This project implements a navigation bar component in React that allows users to dynamically add and reorder menu items using drag-and-drop functionality.

 Table of Contents